Security benefits of self hosting your Feature Flags on-prem

-Host your feature flag service in-house and take advantage of speed and security benefits
+Data-sensitive organizations are self hosting their feature flag service to take advantage of speed and security benefits

 Modern software engineering teams are leveraging feature flags to safely deploy new features without disrupting customer experience for their company’s useful applications.
 However, many of today’s feature flagging tools are only offered as SaaS.
 While SaaS carries lots of benefits around speed to set up and ease of management, some organizations place a higher priority on data security and control.
 For those organizations, an on-prem deployment is the preferred way to host their software.
 In this post we are going to unwrap the layers of why those organizations prefer on-premises deployment, and share a little about Flagsmith’s on-prem or private cloud hosting options to meet those needs.

 Focus on security

 Data security is paramount for all companies, but organizations operating in certain highly regulated industries like banking, healthcare, or government may have strict rules regarding how they deploy software and store data.
 For companies in this situation, an on-premises deployment is often the option that best suits those needs.
 That’s because self-hosted software gives the company more overall control.

 When self-hosting Flagsmith, your team can run the software behind your own firewalls and VPN.
 This self-reliance can give peace of mind to teams upholding the most demanding security requirements.

 With a self-hosted instance of Flagsmith, it’s also easy to be compliant with any governmental or domain-specific requirements like HIPAA and any Personally Identifiable Information (PII) specification.
 Again, self-hosting gives you complete control around other services that interact with your feature flagging software, and what data is stored in the system.